Episode 5

 Mentioned in this episode:

-If you enjoy 5 Random Questions and get value from the show and want to support it, you can either do that with a donation of your choosing, or as a monthly supporter with a 5 Random Questions membership.
-Choose your preference over at FiveRandomQuestions.com/support.
+If you enjoy 5 Random Questions and get value from the show and want to support it, you can do that with a donation of your choosing over at FiveRandomQuestions.com/support.
+Thank you!

 This podcast uses the following third-party services for analysis: